 Sample Color Schemes

 The following examples draw from the entire palette to show how color combinations can be developed successfully.
 Each is different but retains the character and emotion of the Georgia brand.
 Use the vertical banding as a guide to the ratios of each color.
 This is not meant to be a precise mathematical system but is intended to give an idea of relative use.
 Arch Black and Bulldog Red should dominate the ratio of colors used on any communications piece.

 When it is used thoughtfully, typography becomes a powerful brand tool that can add visual meaning to what we communicate.
 Georgia’s typography communicates clearly and cleanly, and is flexible for a wide range of situations.

-Trade Gothic is our primary sans-serif family and a workhorse for our communications.
+Oswald is our primary sans-serif family and works best for headlines, subheads, and infographics.

 For more sophisticated situations, Merriweather, our serif font family, is available.
 It works best for headlines and body copy.

 Merriweather Sans, our secondary sans-serif, performs well at small sizes and in longer-form text.